sap-tutorials/Tutorials/tutorials/teched-google-cloud-run-3/teched-google-cloud-run-3.md

 ![HANA ssh](2.png)

-Use the following command to switch to the development space and create an HDI container.
+Execute the following two commands to switch to the development space and create an HDI container.

 ```text
 xs target -s development